Pantalone: Stance

 The traditional Pantalone stance is that of a hunch-backed old man.
 He walks with his hips forward, allowing him to make larger strides when he walks.
 The hunched shape restricts his legs, which are bent and turned out at the knees.
 The feet have the heels together with the toes facing apart.
 His hands and feet move quickly, although his body is stiff, and his head is constantly moving.
 When he walks, his feet should be picked up more than would occur naturally.
 Pantalone is slow moving, and he has bouts of agility when there is high emotion, but it is followed by asthmatic breathing and panting.
 Pantalone is often short and skinny.
 A lot of Pantalone's comedy stems from the fact that his excitable actions greatly contradict the senile position that the actor takes.
 He often falls backwards, generally to bad news related in some way or another to his financials.
 When this occurs, he is often amusingly "turtle-like" and is often stuck in that position until assisted.
 Pantalone can do all of the movements of the other characters, but they are greatly hindered because of his old age.
 None of Pantalone's physical actions should look easy, for his is truly "the oldest of the old".
-In the well-known "all the world's a stage" speech in Shakespeare's As You Like It (II, vii), Jacques describes the second-last stage of life as "the lean and slippered pantaloon".
+In the well-known "all the world's a stage" speech in Shakespeare's As You Like It (Act II, Scene VII), Jacques describes the second-last stage of life as "the lean and slippered pantaloon".